Who We Are

 The Commission acts as a UN advocacy engine for the implementation of the UNSG’s Roadmap for Digital Cooperation and leverages the strength of its membership and collective expertise to advocate for meaningful, safe, secure, and sustainable broadband communications services that are reflective of human and children’s rights.

 Achieving Our 2025 Targets

-In order to connect the 49% of the world population still unconnected in 2020, the Commission has established 7 ambitious targets for 2025.
+In order to connect the unconnected, the Commission has established 7 ambitious targets for 2025.
 These targets seek to expand broadband infrastructure and internet access and use by populations around the world, as necessary intermediate steps towards achieving the UN Sustainable Development Goals by 2030.
 Progress towards achieving these targets is tracked through the annual flagship publication: The State of Broadband Report.

-The Commission’s targets are aligned with the UNSG’s Roadmap for Digital Cooperation and consistent with, and mutually reinforcing of, the UN Sustainable Development Goals, in particular Goal 9(c) on universal connectivity.
+The Commission’s targets are aligned with the UNSG’s Roadmap for Digital Cooperation.
+They are also consistent with, and mutually reinforcing of, the UN Sustainable Development Goals, in particular Goal 9(c) on universal connectivity.